-At each visit and between visits, you should let your study team know if you have any new symptoms, or your health or condition changes.
-Please also let your study team know as soon as possible if you are admitted to hospital.
-If you see another doctor, please tell this doctor you are taking part in this study and that they can contact the study team for information.
+At each visit and between visits, you and your child should let your study team know if there are any new symptoms, or your child's health or condition changes.
+Please also let your study team know as soon as possible if your child is admitted to hospital.
+If your child sees another doctor, please tell this doctor they are taking part in this study and that they can contact the study team for information.